devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 ----------

 This example demonstrated how to control your [Rainbow Cube] over Internet using DeviceHive framework.
-See also the iPhone/iPad part of this example.
+See also the iPhone/iPad or HTML5 parts of this example.